infracost/infracost/docs/templates/supported_resources.md

 You can help by:
 1. [Creating an issue](https://github.com/infracost/infracost/issues/new) and mentioning the resource you need and a little about your use-case; we'll try to prioritize it depending on the community feedback.
 2. [Contributing to Infracost](https://github.com/infracost/infracost#contributing).
-You can join our [Discord community](https://discord.gg/rXCTaH3) if you need help contributing.
+You can join our [community Slack channel](https://www.infracost.io/community-chat) if you need help contributing.